Ecommerce Fulfilment Guide

-Ecommerce fulfillment services can be handled by a 3rd party fulfillment company that usually charges by weight, dimensions, volume, storage, or some combination.
-Fulfillment services from a 3rd party can be particularly helpful to ecommerce businesses with no physical location or storage facility.
+Ecommerce fulfilment services can be handled by a 3rd party fulfilment company that usually charges by weight, dimensions, volume, storage, or some combination.
+Fulfilment services from a 3rd party can be particularly helpful to ecommerce businesses with no physical location or storage facility.

-ShipBob is a topnotch ecommerce fulfillment service that provides experience to meet today’s customer expectations and help direct-to-consumer brands be more successful online.
-This is made possible with our network of fulfillment centers and technology.
+ShipBob is a topnotch ecommerce fulfilment service that provides experience to meet today’s customer expectations and help direct-to-consumer brands be more successful online.
+This is made possible with our network of fulfilment centres and technology.

-The best ecommerce fulfillment services and strategies help transform logistics from a cost center to a revenue-driver by improving conversions and driving more sales.
-Ecommerce businesses using ShipBob’s fulfillment services have seen the following:
+The best ecommerce fulfilment services and strategies help transform logistics from a cost centre to a revenue-driver by improving conversions and driving more sales.
+Ecommerce businesses using ShipBob’s fulfilment services have seen the following:

 - 18% reduction in shopping cart abandonment rate